davegermiquet/snortdocker/README.txt

+Tested on Rocky 9.5 (with selinux in permissive)

 Modules needed on host system are the following to get this to work:
 [root@localhost daveinspect]# lsmod | grep nft_queue
 nft_queue              12288  0